Java-9000/Java-1000/README.md

 Group.

 ### Black Box Testing
 Finally, yet another great way to test Java is to use Robot Framework.
-[Here is](https://github.com/Python3-Training/Robot-Framework/tree/main/JavaExamples) how to use RF to build, test, as well as to document our efforts using any stand-alone CLI and JDK!
+[Here is](https://github.com/Python3-Training/Robot-Framework/tree/main/JavaExamples) how to use RF to build, test, as well as to document our efforts using any stand-alone CLI / JDK!

 ### Support our efforts:
 Like you, I too indeed have bills to pay as well...
 So you can help me help you by [buying our training](https://www.udemy.com/course/how-to-java)?

 ### Honorable Mention:
-If you've data, the you might like my [SQLMate](https://github.com/soft9000/SQLMate-for-Java) code generator project?
+If you've data, then you might like my [SQLMate](https://github.com/soft9000/SQLMate-for-Java) code generator project?